670 Jon M. Huntsman Hall

 This course is a multidisciplinary, interactive study of business ethics within a global economy.
 A central aim of the course is to enable students to develop a framework to address ethical challenges as they arise within and across different countries.
 Alternative theories about acting ethically in global environments are presented, and critical current issues are introduced and analyzed.
 Examples include bribery, global sourcing, environmental sustainability, social reports, intellectual property, e-commerce, and dealing with conflicting standards and values across cultures.
 As part of this study, the course considers non-Western ethical traditions and practices as they relate to business.

 This course uses the global business context to introduce students to important legal, ethical and cultural challenges they will face as business leaders.
 Cases and materials will address how business leaders, constrained by law and motivated to act responsibly in a global context, should analyze relevant variables to make wise decisions.
 Topics will include an introduction to the basic theoretical frameworks used in the analysis of ethical issues, such as right-based, consequentialist-based, and virtue-based reasoning, and conflicting interpretations of corporate responsibility.
 The course will include materials that introduce students to basic legal (common law vs. civil law) and normative (human rights) regimes at work in the global economy as well as sensitize them to the role of local cultural traditions in global business activity.
 Topics may also include such issues as comparative forms of corporate governance, bribery and corruption in global markets, human rights issues, diverse legal compliance systems, corporate responses to global poverty, global environmental responsibilities, and challenges arising when companies face conflicting ethical demands between home and local, host country mores.
 The pedagogy emphasizes globalized cases, exercises, and theoretical materials from the fields of legal studies, business ethics and social responsibility.
-Format: class participation, midterm and final exams.
-Materials: coursepack.

 This course is a multidisciplinary, interactive study of business ethics within a global economy.
 A central aim of the course is to enable students to develop a framework to address ethical challenges as they arise within and across different countries.
 Alternative theories about acting ethically in global environments are presented, and critical current issues are introduced and analyzed.
 Examples include bribery, global sourcing, environmental sustainability, social reports, intellectual property, e-commerce, and dealing with conflicting standards and values across cultures.
 As part of this study, the course considers non-Western ethical traditions and practices as they relate to business.